gamesbook/pyprototypr/docs/python_commands.rst

 Any statement or functionality that is part of the Python programming language can be used in a script if you want to.
-The ones below are just to give you some idea of the “basics”.
+The ones below are just to give you some idea of "the basics".

 Loops
 =====